 My version of Elote en Vaso.
 Roasted corn kernels in a creamy, cheesy sauce seasoned with chile, lime and chives.

-Old West style vegetarian chili made with plant-based beef, and black beans.
+Old West style spicy vegan chili recipe made with plant-based meat, black beans and mushrooms.
 Served with vegan shredded cheddar cheese and sour cream.
-What’s the difference between chili with and I and chile with a E?

 When I asked locals which Tucson centric recipes they would most like to see included in my cookbook quite a few people mentioned arroz con pollo and I’ve always found chicken and rice to be a comforting combo This is a great make ahead recipe for work day lunches.
 At first glance salsa de chile fresco may look like pureed tomato sauce